 The exam is offered at least 30 times per year at certified Pearson VUE centers.
 Find a designated testing center near you and register at AAMC.

-The standard registration fee for the MCAT begins at $330.
-Those testing outside US, Canada, or US territories will be charged a $120 international fee in addition to the initial registration fee.
+The standard registration fee begins at $345.
+Those testing outside the US, Canada, or US territories will be charged a $120 international fee in addition to the initial registration fee.
 Rescheduling and cancellation fees range between $50-$200, depending on the date of registration.

-How Many Times Can the MCAT Be Taken?
+How Many Times Can I Take the Test?

-The MCAT may be taken three times per year, and up to seven times total.
-Test takers may register for one test date at a time and wait two days after testing before re-registering.
-You have the option to void your score on the day of the exam, after completing each section of the exam, or during a five-minute window after the end of the exam.
+The test can be taken three times per testing year, four times over two consecutive testing years, and up to seven times in your lifetime.
+Test-takers may register for one test date at a time and wait 24 hours after testing before re-registering.
+You have the option to void your score on the day of the exam, after completing each section of the exam, or during a three-minute window after the end of the exam.

-In case you need to leave the exam midway due to illness or other unforeseen circumstances, you must submit a Test Center Concern report to AAMC.
+In case you need to leave the exam midway due to illness or other unforeseen circumstances, you must submit a Test Center Concern so the AAMC may void your exam for you.
+You can submit the request form through the official registration system no later than five calendar days after your exam.
+If you do not submit a Test Center Concern, your exam may be scored.

-As a general requirement, to be eligible for the MCAT exam for international students you must have or be currently pursuing a pre-med course, such as a bachelor of medicine bachelor of surgery — also known as a MBBS degree.
+As a general requirement, you must have or be currently pursuing a pre-med course, such as a bachelor of medicine or bachelor of surgery — also known as a MBBS degree.

-Because the MCAT requirements for international students is only one part of a medical school’s admission process, the exact requirements to enroll in a medical school in the US will be different depending on the schools you apply to.
+Because medical school admission processes vary, the exact requirements to enroll in a medical school in the US will be different depending on each school.
 The application process usually involves the following steps:

 Primary Application